naveenvino/Zer0dha/README.md

 Exit orders can be submitted via the `exit_orders` key which maps to the arguments of `KiteConnect.exit_order`.

+For a NIFTY weekly option seller workflow with an automatic hedge, see `examples/nifty_weekly_webhook.py`.
+The server computes option symbols from the provided expiry and strike and places a two-legged spread (sell leg with a hedging buy leg) when it receives a TradingView alert.

 ## Changelog

 [Check release notes](https://github.com/zerodha/pykiteconnect/releases)